fniksic/diffstream/README.md

 - Flink-examples with side output: https://github.com/apache/flink/blob/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/sideoutput/SideOutputExample.java.
 Maybe the way to have a non-trivial output dependency relation would be by also considering side outputs in the testing process.
 However, usually it seems that Flink developers use side-outputs for discarding invalid data items.
 Can we find a usage of side-outputs where they output real data items?

+- All the flink-streaming examples: https://github.com/apache/flink/tree/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples.
+It would be amazing if we manage to find a bug in them (though I doubt it).

 ## TODO

+- We could have a testing mode where our framework (given a program), creates two configurations, one with aprallelism 1 everywhere, and one where parallelism is the highest (or ranges) up to some user given bound for all (or some nodes).
+This would allow a user that is want to deploy a flink program to feel more confident with using parallelism.

 - The generator should also create timestamps (if an application talks about event time).
 In that case, we should also be able to configure